 Information about copyright for theses, including third party material used, can be found in the Copyright for Higher Degree Theses guide.
 For research publications where the full text is available in the repository, staff make every endeavour to observe and abide by current publishers’ policies and Australia's law in relation to open access institutional repositories.

-The UWA Research Repository makes no claims regarding the ownership of copyright.
+The UWA Profiles and Research Repository makes no claims regarding the ownership of copyright.
 Copyright owners retain the copyright for their material stored in the Repository.

-The Repository obtains permission from the publisher of each research publication before publishing it (the full text) into the Repository.
+The UWA Profiles and Research Repository obtains permission from the publisher of each research publication before publishing it (the full text) into the Repository.

 Publishers' permission policies are obtained from the RoMEO database.
 Where a publisher is not listed on either of these sites, permission is sought directly from the publisher to include works they have published in the repository.

 Publisher copyright permissions for making full text materials available in the Repository may specify either the published or post print version is permitted.
-In those cases where full text can’t be made available, the Repository provides detailed information about the publication (in most cases this includes the abstract) and where the publication may be found.
+In those cases where full text can’t be made available, the UWA Profiles and Research Repository provides detailed information about the publication (in most cases this includes the abstract) and where the publication may be found.

-The Repository will only request the author's post-print if it has been established that the publisher does not allow the published version to be archived in the Repository.
+The UWA Profiles and Research Repository will only request the author's post-print if it has been established that the publisher does not allow the published version to be archived in the UWA Profiles and Research Repository.

 Oxford University Press’ definition of post-print defines it as “... the final draft author manuscript, as accepted for publication, including modifications based on referees' suggestions but before it has undergone copy editing and proof correction.”